omarsalem7/vet-clinic-database/README.md

 ## Getting Started

-This repository includes files with plain SQL that can be used to recreate a database:
+This repository includes files with plain SQL by using postgresql database that can be used to recreate a database:

 - Use [schema.sql](./schema.sql) to create all tables.
 - Use [data.sql](./data.sql) to populate tables with sample data.